24/7 Emergency Service

-How the Florida Climate Affects Your Air Conditioner
+Air Conditioning in Florida: How the Climate Affects Your Unit

-If you have lived in Florida for any amount of time, you know it is impossible, even dangerous, to have a home or building without air conditioning.
-AC units are built to be environmentally sturdy, but there are several challenges that the Florida climate poses to your AC unit’s functionality and longevity.
+If you have lived in the “Sunshine State” for any amount of time, you know it is impossible, even dangerous, to have a home or building without air conditioning in Florida.
+The Florida climate poses several challenges to the functionality and longevity of your AC unit, despite its built-in environmental sturdiness.
 It is important to identify these challenges and know how to best combat them.

 Understanding the Variables